build-on-aws/building-gen-ai-whatsapp-assistant-with-amazon-bedrock-and-python/README.md

 # Building a WhatsApp generative AI assistant with Amazon Bedrock and Python.

-This app is integrated to WhatsApp, enabling you to chat with an [Large language models (LLM)](https://community.aws/posts/how-to-choose-your-llm) on Amazon Bedrock.
+With this WhatsApp app, you can chat in any language with an [Large language models (LLM)](https://community.aws/posts/how-to-choose-your-llm) on Amazon Bedrock.
 Send voice notes and receive transcriptions.
-With just a small tweak in the code, you can send the transcription to the model too.
+By making a minor change in the code, you can also send the transcription to the model.

 Your data will be securely stored in your AWS account and will not be shared or used for model training.
 It is not recommended to share private information because the security of data with WhatsApp is not guaranteed.